LorenFrankLab/spyglass/docs/src/misc/export.md

 Export().populate_paper(**export_key)
 ```

-`Export` will invoke `RestrGraph.write_export` to collect cascaded restrictions
+`Export`'s populate will invoke the `write_export` method to collect cascaded
-and file paths in its part tables, and write out a bash script to export the
+restrictions and file paths in its part tables, and write out a bash script to
-data using a series of `mysqldump` commands.
-The script is saved to Spyglass's
+export the data using a series of `mysqldump` commands.
+The script is saved to
-directory, `base_dir/export/paper_id/`, using credentials from `dj_config`.
-To
+Spyglass's directory, `base_dir/export/paper_id/`, using credentials from
-use alternative credentials, create a
+`dj_config`.
+To use alternative credentials, create a
 [mysql config file](https://dev.mysql.com/doc/refman/8.0/en/option-files.html).

 To retain the ability to delete the logging from a particular analysis, the